joelouthan/theologic.us/content/posts/home-devos-luke/2020/2020-01-08-home-devos-luke.md

 ---
-title: '🏠Luke 1:67-80 What Are You Saved From and To?'
+title: '🏠 Home Devotions: Luke 1:67-80 What Are You Saved From and To?'
 author: Joseph Louthan
 publishDate: 2020-01-08T06:00:00-06:00
 url: /home-devotions/2020-01-08-home-devotions-luke/